 According to Mfundo Mabaso, growth head at FNB Home Finance, you’ll need three kinds of insurance to protect your home:

-- Home owner’s cover: Your bank requires you to hold a Home Owner’s Comprehensive policy, which covers the structure of your home.
-Note that sectional titles will be covered by the body corporate and will not require their own policy.
+Note that sectional titles are covered by the body corporate, and will not require their own policy.

-- Life cover: This is required or recommended (depending on your mortgage loan agreement) to protect your investment for your family,
+- Life cover.
+This is required as part of some mortgage agreements, and recommended on loan conclusion, to protect your investment for your family.

-“The premiums for these covers will depend on your profile, so it’s best to shop around and get quotes to understand what these costs will actually be for you,” says Mabaso.
+Mabaso says, “The premiums for these covers will depend on your profile, so it’s best to shop around and get quotes.”

 Municipal rates, taxes, and levies

-You will need to pay for your water and electricity monthly, as well as rates and refuse removal.
-If you’re in a sectional title or an estate, you may also be required to pay monthly levies for the upkeep and management of the communal property.
+You’ll need to pay for your water and electricity monthly, as well as rates and refuse removal.
+If you’re in a sectional title- or freehold estate, you may also be required to pay monthly levies for the upkeep and management of the communal property.

 Think about maintenance

-“Be prepared to spend something each month, or save a bit each month towards keeping your home up to standard and keep things in working order,” says Mabaso.
+“Be prepared to spend something each month, or save a bit each month towards keeping your home up to standard and keeping things in working order,” says Mabaso.

 Safety and security

-Protecting yourself from break-ins doesn’t only save you from trauma, it also saves you the money that you would otherwise pay towards your insurance premiums.
+Protecting yourself from break-ins doesn’t just save you from trauma, it also saves you the increase that would otherwise be made to your insurance premiums.

-However, saving money sometimes also means spending money.
-Installing a good security system will ensure that you and your possessions are safe, but it will cost you.
+However, saving money sometimes means spending money.
+Installing a good security system will ensure that you and your possessions are safe, but it can be costly.

-“Think about what your new home will need and make sure you will be able to take on the additional expenses,” says Mabaso.
+“Think about what your home will require, and be sure to budget for all expenses,” says Mabaso.